 It’s important to know that SAME DAY setups & strikes are possible (for additional fees) but YOU run the risk of delay or even cancellation, Broadway will not allow staff to setup a tent with high winds or lightning – it’s dangerous!
 Cancellation fees still apply if weather cancels an event!

 Can you decorate the tent?
-Yes, but please do not use anything that will get next to the tent top and possibly cause a color transfer.
-Crepe paper, balloons, signs, etc. are a few examples of things that may induce a color transfer, which will require the tent to be specially cleaned or possibly replaced, which will be the responsibility of the renter to cover the costs.
-If you have any questions please ask prior to doing any decorating.
+Yes, but do not use anything that will get next to the tent top & possibly cause a color transfer.
+Crepe paper, balloons, signs, etc. are a few examples of things that cause a color transfer, which requires the tent to be specially cleaned or possibly replaced, which will be the responsibility of the renter to cover the costs.
+If you have questions ask prior to doing any decorating.
 NOTE: Some cities require that all decor be fire-retardant.

 Can you BBQ under the tent?
 NO. Barbecuing will damage the vinyl.
 Also, the International Fire Code 3104.7 states, NO Open flame or other devices emitting flame, fire or heat or any flammable or combustible liquids, gas, charcoal or other cooking device or any other unapproved devices shall not be permitted inside or located within 20 feet (6096 mm) of the tent or membrane structures while open to the public unless approved by the fire code official.

 How does lighting work?
-We first run extension cords thru the top of the Tent as we install it and run cords down the center or side poles.
-We can install lights either pointing down or reflecting upwards off the Tent top.
+We first run extension cords thru the top of the Tent as we install it & run cords down the center or side poles.
+We can install lights around the inside perimeter, or attached to poles pointing down or reflecting upwards off the Tent top.
 It’s helpful & necessary to have the power source available BEFORE we setup so we can test it!

-Can someone from Broadway Party & Tent Rental look at our area and tell us the size tent we can put up?
+Can someone from Broadway Party Rental look at our area & tell us the size tent we can put up?
 Yes.
 We’re happy to come to your place & survey the area!
-In fact on Tents 30′ & larger we often require a SITE INSPECTION because we feel it’s important to verify measurements, check for overhead obstacles, etc. There is a minimal charge for this service in the Twin Cities area (which may be credited on Reservations).
-If outside the area call for pricing.
+In fact on Tents 30′ & larger we often require a SITE INSPECTION because we feel it’s important to verify measurements, check for overhead obstacles, etc. There is a minimal charge for this service.
 Please complete this Layout.